hhanae/Supply-Chain-Based-BlockChain/README.md

 # Conception and Realisation of a Logistics Traceability Solution based on Blockchain Technology

 ## 1. Introduction
-The project, "Traçabilité Logistique basée sur la Technologie Blockchain," aims to revolutionize supply chain management using blockchain technology.
+The project, "Logistics Traceability Solution based on Blockchain Technology", aims to revolutionize supply chain management using blockchain technology.
 The solution provides real-time tracking of products, materials, and goods throughout the supply chain, offering unparalleled transparency, enhanced data security, and true traceability for all stakeholders.
 ## 2. The project Architecture